nushackers/nushackers-site/_posts/2015-10-20-friday-hacks-101-Oct-23.md

 {% include friday_hack_header_fh_100.html %}

 Facebook Event link: [https://www.facebook.com/events/1484617121843664/](https://www.facebook.com/events/1484617121843664/)

-Coming up in our 101th Friday Hacks, we have He Wei from Hopetechnik sharing on engineering solutions in his line of work as well as Dr. Swapan giving a talk about security issues and phishing.

 # Engineering Solutions with Hopetechnik
 He Wei will be talking about a mix of the work conducted in Hopetechnik and how engineers coax systems to behave.
 It will be a sharing session on typical challenges faced in engineering solutions for clients in his line of work and what he think works addressing these issues.